From Sunday hunting to fisheries management, the legislature will tackle it all.

 There’s a bill to change the process for distributing any-deer permits, and another that would allow owners of 25 acres of more of land that is open to the public to shoot any deer without a special permit.

 One bill would allow senior hunters to shoot antlerless deer, and another would allocate 10% of the any-deer permits available in each WMD to hunters 70 years of age or older.
 Twenty five percent of the any-deer permits currently go to junior hunters, 25 percent to landowners, 15 percent to nonresidents, and 2.5 percent to Superpack licensees.
-Less than 1/3 are therefore available for adult hunters.
+Less than 1/3 are therefore available for all othrer hunters.
 So allocating another 10 percent to seniors probably won’t be a very popular idea.

 Moose